ThanoRA: Task Heterogeneity-Aware Multi-Task Low-Rank Adaptation: Related Work

 \subsection{Parameter-Efficient Fine-Tuning.}

-Parameter-Efficient Fine-Tuning (PEFT) methods aim to adapt large foundation models with minimal trainable parameters, avoiding the prohibitive cost of full fine-tuning~\cite{houlsby2019parameter,lester2021power,li2021prefix,liu2022few,pfeiffer2020adapterfusion,karimi2021compacter,wu2024llama,LoRA_ICLR22,LoRASculpt_CVPR25}.
+Recent advances in large foundation models have driven rapid progress~\cite{wang2025internvl3,yang2025qwen3,BYE_NeurIPS25,SafetySurvey,FangSEPM_ICML2025}.
+However, with their ever-increasing scale, full fine-tuning is becoming prohibitively costly in computation and storage.
+Parameter-Efficient Fine-Tuning (PEFT) methods address this challenge by efficiently adapting large models with minimal trainable parameters~\cite{houlsby2019parameter,lester2021power,li2021prefix,liu2022few,pfeiffer2020adapterfusion,karimi2021compacter,wu2024llama,LoRA_ICLR22,LoRASculpt_CVPR25}.
 Among these, Low-Rank Adaptation (LoRA)~\cite{LoRA_ICLR22} is widely adopted due to its simplicity and zero additional inference cost, injecting trainable low-rank matrices into existing weight layers without modifying the model architecture.
 Numerous extensions have been proposed to improve its performance.
 DoRA~\cite{DoRA_ICML24} decomposes pretrained weights into magnitude and direction components to improve stability and adaptation capacity.
 PiSSA~\cite{meng2024pissa} accelerates convergence by initializing low-rank matrices with the principal components of the pretrained weights instead of random noise.
 Other approaches include dynamic rank allocation~\cite{zhang2023adalora}, vector-based random matrix adaptation~\cite{kopiczko2023vera}, instruction-previewed initialization~\cite{yang2024corda}.
 These variants improve the capacity and convergence behavior of LoRA, without sacrificing its efficiency in both training and inference.